bayyangjie/Bank-Loan-Analysis/README.md

 **Customer Retention**: Banks use data analysis to identify opportunities for retaining existing customers, such as offering loan refinancing options or additional financial products.

-# SQL querying
+## SQL

 MySQL Workbench was the software used for writing the SQL queries.

 The SQL queries were also performed to help verify values obtained from the aggregated calculations in Tableau.
-Data cleaning was also performed to ensure consistency in the format of the date values.

-There were varying formats of the date values in four date-related variables.
-The format of all the date values in those variables were then converted into the SQL default date format (YYYY/MM/DD).
+The data cleaning step mainly encompass modifying the structure of date-related values.
+There were varying formats of the date values in the variables namely 'next_payment_date', 'last_payment_date', 'last_credit_pull_date' and 'issue_date.
+The format of all the date values in those variables were converted into the SQL default date format (YYYY/MM/DD).

-# Dashboards
+## Dashboards

 ## Dashboard #1 - Summary